 1. What are my chances of being chosen as a Scholar?

 The program attracts applications from highly prepared and motivated students, and is competitive.
-In recent years between approximately 40 students have applied annually, with 25-30 awards offered.
+In recent years approximately 40 students have applied annually, with 25-30 awards offered.

 2. Is this open to all disciplines?

 The program is designed for all students, regardless of major.
 Students from all colleges have been selected for MSS awards.

 3. How do I find a faculty mentor?